ianniu/Cloud-Opt/README.md

-# Cloud-Opt
+# CDN Opt
 This is a group project of CS 5800.

+Content Delivery Networks - Gradient Descent Approach for Optimization of the Network Cost and the Cache Hit Ratio.